akshadjaiswal/Namaste-Nodejs/Chapter 05 - Diving in to NodeJS github repo/README.md

 Understanding IIFE, module privacy, and the `require` mechanism is crucial for writing clean and maintainable code in Node.js.
 This repository aims to provide clarity on these concepts for better development practices.

-- please star the Repository if you liked it :)
+- please star the Repository if you liked it and share with others:)